manuthkausilu/-PayHere-Payment-Integration-with-Springboot/README.md

 notify_url (server-side confirmation)

-✅ Result Pages
+## ✅ Result Pages

-payment-success.html – This page is displayed to the user after a successful payment. payment-cancelled.html – This page is displayed if the user cancels the payment process.
+payment-success.html – This page is displayed to the user after a successful payment.

+payment-cancelled.html – This page is displayed if the user cancels the payment process.

-📒 Notes
+## 📒 Notes

 Ensure that the payhere.app.mode property in your application.properties is set to sandbox for testing.

 You can find test credit card information and other testing details in the PayHere Developer Documentation.

-📜 License
+## 📜 License

 This project is open-source and provided for learning and integration testing purposes.

 Feel free to use and modify it according to your needs.

-🙌 Acknowledgements
+## 🙌 Acknowledgements

 The excellent documentation and resources provided by PayHere.

 The invaluable service provided by Ngrok for local development and testing of webhooks.

-End of README.md
+## 📞Contact

+[Manuth Kausilu] - [manuthkausilu20031018@gmail.com] - [https://www.linkedin.com/in/manuth-kausilu-732535316/]

+---

+**Thank you for exploring the E-Learning Management System!**